ksherman/kds-site-gatsby/src/posts/2012-11-11-eric-and-aubrey-get-married.md

 <img class="aligncenter size-full wp-image-1280" title="Abernathy56" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2012/11/Abernathy56.jpg" alt="" width="1140" height="760" /></a>

-I&#8217;ve known Aubree for a few years, she&#8217;s the sister of one of my best friends.
-She&#8217;s such a loving and fun person and is quite a talented florist as well (she did the flowers for my wedding!).
+I've known Aubree for a few years, she's the sister of one of my best friends.
+She's such a loving and fun person and is quite a talented florist as well (she did the flowers for my wedding!).
 The first time I met Eric, he played a crazy Kruse board game with us.
-He&#8217;s an amazing man of God and has a lot of love.
+He's an amazing man of God and has a lot of love.
 I wish these two all the best!

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title is from the song &#8220;Prize Fighter&#8221; by The Killers from their album Battleborn.
-I&#8217;ve listened to this album about 89 times and still love it!
+Today's title is from the song "Prize Fighter" by The Killers from their album Battleborn.
+I've listened to this album about 89 times and still love it!